numaproj/numaflow/docs/APIs.md

 Consumer represents the name of the consumer of the stream If not specified, a consumer with name
 <code>numaflow-pipeline_name-vertex_name-stream_name</code> will be
 created.
-If consumer name is specified, then the consumer must already exist on the Stream
+If a consumer name is specified, a consumer with that name will be created if it doesn’t exist on the stream.
 </p>

 </td>